-Author's Note: So I travelled to Englad last year with two friends and we went on the Jane Austen tour in Bath, which was fun and informative.
+Author's Note: So I travelled to Englad in 2019 with two friends and we went on the Jane Austen tour in Bath, which was fun and informative.
 One of the interesting things the tour guide explained to us was that during the Regency era people would blacken their teeth to make others think they were wealthier than they actually were, apparently because sugar was very expensive.
 I haven't been able to verify that on my own, but I admittedly did very little research on the subject.
 In any case, I found it fascinating and started writing this story on the flight back from England.
 In full disclosure, a couple of my friends contributed to this one; we had a lot of fun writing it!
 Bonus points for anyone who recognizes the repurposed movie line.

 "Blast," cried John Thorpe as he felt his carriage falter under him with a wretched splintering sound.
 "Blast it all."
 One rear corner went crashing down, the horses veered aside, and he had scarcely time to jump off the driver's seat when the carriage turned on its side, careening across the lane.